 You will also need

-- Place the shreds in a large bowl and cover in cold water.
-Let stand.
+- Place grated potato into a bowl and immediately cover with cold water.

 - Meanwhile, grate the onion using the grater or food processor attachment with fine holes (small shreds).